1770 Festival Dates – Friday 25 May, Saturday 26 May and Sunday 27 May 2018

 The festival also promotes and educates visitors of the indigenous history of the area.
-The Gooreng Gooreng people are the traditional owners and on the morning of the main festival activities, you can enjoy the dreamtime stories of the area and experience performances of traditional dances to the sound of didgeridoos.
+The Gurang people are the traditional owners and on the morning of the main festival activities, you can enjoy “Welcome to Country” and performances of traditional dances to the sound of didgeridoos.